opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 This script divides the entire sub-display into three viewports.<br/>
 Viewport 3 has only one view and acts as an indicator showing which view the other two viewports are displaying.<br/>
-Viewport 1 and Viewport 2 each contain five views with FS2020's pop-out instrument windows for six displays of the A320 (FCU, PFD, ND, ECAM x 2, MCDU).
+Viewport 1 and Viewport 2 each contain five views with MSFS's pop-out instrument windows for six displays of the A320 (FCU, PFD, ND, ECAM x 2, MCDU).
 Users can freely switch between the content of these two views.<br/>

 In this way, combining viewports and views allows for the creation of a flexible instrument panel.